odevauchelle/BrownTrack/documentation/diffusivity.md

 ```Python
 time, r2 = BT.dispersion( inside )
 ```
+(This function works only when the random walk is unbiased.
+A safer, more recent function is `BT.dispersion_2`).

 We then need to average this data over bins, using for instance the [bindata](https://github.com/odevauchelle/bindata) library.
 ```Python
 from bindata import bindata